Dr Ghalya Saadawi

 Research interests

-I have also written about hypochondriasis and modernity, first as an auto theory essay, then as a scholarly exploration of the modern dialectics of health and illness in the figure of critique that I argue is the hypochondriac.
+I have written about hypochondriasis and modernity, exploring the dialectics of health and illness in the figure of critique that I argue is the hypochondriac.
 I am drafting a book length manuscript on this question.
-In this line of non-academic writing, I am also developing a prose essay titled ‘Capital as a State of Mind’ which tries to develop a new lexicon of psychoanalysis and political economy.
+II am also developing a book-length prose essay titled Capital as a State of Mind’, which develops a lexicon of categories of political economy, read socially and psychoanalytically.

 In view of my longstanding interest in critiques of human rights discourse, I began researching the intersections of law and psychoanalysis in their potential for a renewed critique of liberalism and the founding violence of law.
 And most recently am developing an essay on Palestine, human rights discourse, and Israeli-American exceptionalism.